-First year students are normally expected to choose 3 Advanced Level subjects or equivalent and to consider the enrichment opportunities on offer.
-Tutorials and either Core Support or Core Maths will be added to the timetable.
+First year students are normally expected to choose 3 advanced level subjects or equivalent.
+Enrichment, Independent Study, Tutorials, Core Maths (where applicable) and workshops will all then also be added to the timetable.
 There is an expectation that students use the remaining time in the College day to prepare and consolidate their learning.
-Students following Performing Arts or Physical Education courses or who are a member of a Sports Academy, the Mathematics Academy, Science and Engineering Academy or are following a Professional Programme will have an additional timetable commitment.
+Students following Performing Arts or Physical Education courses or who are a member of a Sports Academy or the Mathematics Academy or are following a Professional Programme will have an additional timetable commitment.